Are you headed to Cancun? Do you want to get some travel tips for Cancun?

 Here are some important travel tips for Cancun to consider:

-Stay in well lit tourist areas at night.
+If you are looking for Cancun travel tips, this is an important one.
+Stay in well-lit tourist areas at night.
 Tourists tend to stay out late and the restaurants are open for service.
 Try to stay in groups and use common sense.

 If you want to use the ATM, do so in your hotel.
 There are service charges but it is safer than using them elsewhere.

 Don’t wear fancy jewelry out.
 It is better to blend in than stand out!

 Let the hotel order you a taxi or call one yourself from a reputable taxi service.
 The concierges are a great resource.
 There are taxis in Cancun that are not legit.